visdesignlab/viz-guardrails-study-3-recap/public/viz-guardrails/help-stock.md

 of different stocks from a variety of industries.
 You should select a view that best shows (and convinces your client) that **the chosen industry fund would be the best investment with the highest returns**.
-After finalizing the view, add a caption or a slogan that will go along with your visualization.
+After finalizing the view, click the camera button and add a caption or a slogan that will go along with your visualization.